impredicative/gec/README.md

 | Repo    | 5G       | Soft | GitHub   | Warning         |
 | Repo    | 10G      | Hard | GitLab   | Error           |

-Due to the use of the gocryptfs `-sharedstorage` option, no hardlink can be created in a decrypted repo.
+Due to the use of the gocryptfs `-sharedstorage` option, a hardlink cannot be created in a decrypted repo.

 ## Requirements
 Linux, along with the tools git, jq, gocryptfs, and git-sizer are required.
 These tools are covered in the [**Installation**](#installation) section.